fbpx

 Process Mining extracts

-In this type of process mining, event logs come to the forefront.
+In this type, event logs come to the forefront.
 There’s no prior information, however.
 A process model is established based on the event logs and algorithms.

 2. Conformance